nerves-project-attic/system_registry/README.md

 If priorities are not declared in the application config, the default priority levels `[:debug, :_, :persistence, :default]` will be used.

-Options can be passed in when starting a transaction, or when using `update` / `delete` directly.
+Options can be passed in when starting a transaction, or when using `SystemRegistry.update/3` or `SystemRegistry.delete/2` directly.

 ```elixir
 # Pass as options